Krayt78/rust-journey/chapters/02_core_concepts/06_collections/README.md

 Collections are data structures that can store multiple values.
 Unlike arrays and tuples, which have a fixed size known at compile time, collections store data on the heap, allowing them to grow or shrink during runtime.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 8: Common Collections](https://doc.rust-lang.org/book/ch08-00-common-collections.html) in the official Rust Book.

 ## Overview

 Rust's standard library includes several powerful collection types that provide different trade-offs in terms of performance, memory usage, and functionality.
 This chapter covers the most commonly used collections: